vbvg2008/benchmarks/schedule/schedule.md

 * need to improve the tensorflow model schedule GPU memory usage
 * understand tensorflow gpu usage
 * tensorflow make distributed value needs to change
+* how to pad tensor in dataloder
+* how to select certain distribution of labels within batch in data loader
+* how to do patching in data loader

 ## ideas
 pipeline.transform()